14: Hunter Hartley, Hunter Hartley

 TRANSCRIPT:

-[Intro theme plays.]
+[Opening theme plays.]

+[Normal speed.]
 A man entered the cabin.
 White, in his late 40s, plaid flannel shirt with a badge on it.
 It was Hunter Jeremiah Hartley.

 “Hunter!?”
 I exclaimed.

 “Hunter, it’s me.
-It’s Mike Walters.
-We met yesterday,” I said.
+It’s… Mike Walters?
+We met yesterday?”
+I said.

-“Yeah, you told me all about Oldbrush Valley and why you were here and then I told you why I was here.
+“Yeah, you told me all about Oldbrush Valley, and why you were here.
+And then I told you why I was here.
 You don’t remember?”
 I asked.

 He paused for a moment, deep in thought.
-“Oh yeah.
-Sorry Mike, I had a real busy day yesterday.
+“Oh, yeah.
+Sorry, Mike.
+I had a real busy day yesterday.
 Talked to more people than I could count.
 Not very good with faces, either.
 How are ya?” he asked.

-“Oh, I’m fine,” I said.
-“Aren’t– aren’t you going to ask what I’m doing in here?”
+“Oh, I’m… fine,” I said.
+“Aren’t… Aren’t you going to ask what I’m doing here?”

 “Well, it is a red flag cabin,” he said.
 “Did you get a chance to read the Field Guide yet?
 You did get a field guide, right?
-Some of the new guys get here and there isn’t one in their cabin.”
+Some of the new guys get here, and there isn’t one in their cabin.”

 “My bad,” I said.
-I had a strange feeling about Hunter.

 “Understood,” I said.
 “Hey, do you think you can point me to the mess hall?
 It’s about breakfast time.”

-“Sure thing, Mike,” he said, pausing right before my name as if to make sure he was getting it right.
-“I’m heading that way myself I just gotta grab one thing and then I’ll walk with you.”
+“Sure thing.
+Mike,” he said, pausing right before my name, as if to make sure he was getting it right.
+“I’m heading that way myself.
+I just gotta grab one thing, and then I’ll walk with you.”
 Then he walked up to the desk, took a key out of his pocket, opened the locked drawer, and retrieved a manilla envelope from the drawer.
 The envelope was the only thing in the drawer.
-Then he walked towards the cabin door and motioned for me to walk with him.
+Then he walked towards the cabin door, and motioned for me to walk with him.

-Well, shit.
+Well… shit.

-That was all wrong.
+This was all wrong.
 I felt, to use a term that might have lost some weight due to its overuse online, gaslighted.
-Hunter didn’t remember me and he completely contradicted himself.
-He told me the day before that he had never been inside one of the cabins.
+Hunter didn’t remember me, and he completely contradicted himself.
+He told me the day before that he’d never been inside one of the cabins.
 Well, he didn’t, but it was impossible to come away with any other understanding of the situation.
-He didn’t remember us talking about the field guide, either my reading of it or him saying that he was hiding the guide from new employees.
-He just walked in like he owned the place and took the one thing that I was in the room to get.
+He said that they told him about a new guy?
+And yesterday, he said that they hadn’t told him about a new guy.
+He didn’t remember us talking about the Field Guide, either my reading of it, or him saying that he was hiding the guide from new employees.
+He just walked in like he owned the place, and took the one thing that I needed, and left.
 This is apparently within his job description now?
-The day before, he told me that his job was basically the same as mine with a minor promotion for being there long enough.
-I could not rectify the two Hunter Hartleys that I had had conversations with with each other.
-But, like the field guide said, it’s all need-to-know and there was no way I was going to hear it from Hunter.
-He is a stickler for the rules.
-Wait, no he’s not!
+The day before, he told me that his job was basically the same as mine, with a minor promotion for being there long enough.
+I could not rectify the two Hunter Hartleys that I had conversations with.
+But, like the Field Guide said, it’s all need-to-know, and there was no way I was going to hear it from Hunter.
+He’s a stickler for the rules. …Wait, no, he’s not!
 He told me in the other conversation that he literally hides the rule book from new people because he doesn’t believe in it!

 Even worse than someone I had only met twice being a little weird, he had the thing that I was supposed to get for WOE.BEGONE.

-“So, what’s in the envelope?”
+“So, what’s inside the envelope?”
 I asked.

 I tried to keep my face from falling.
 “Sounds important,” I said.